cepdnaclk/e20-3yp-VR-Multiplayer-Golf-Game/README.md

 1. **Install** the game on your Android phone.
 2. **Login** using your Google account.
-3. **Connect** the ESP32-based golf stick and handwear controller via Bluetooth/Wi-Fi.
+3. **Connect** the ESP32-based golf stick and handwear controller via Wi-Fi.
 4. **Start a Session:** The admin user creates a session and shares the code with the other player.
 5. **Join:** The second player enters the code to join the game.
 6. **Mount** your phone in a VR headset (Google Cardboard or similar).